 With more than 2,800 companies on the US stock market with a combined worth of over $21 trillion, ups and downs are bound to happen.
 In fact, stock market crash statistics show these happen fairly regularly, but so do major market recoveries.
 Currently, the ongoing COVID-19 pandemic is not only threatening humanity, but it’s also taking its toll on the stock market as well.
 Whenever a market crashes, stocks fall by 10%, which happens more often than people might think.

 Still, these crashes last only for a day, and the market goes on to recover afterward.

-Yet, what happens when the market does not, in fact, recover in a single day and when stocks fall by more than 10%?
+Yet, what happens when the market does not recover in a single day and when stocks fall by more than 10%?

-Top 10 Intriguing Stock Market Crash Facts & Stats
+Top 10 Facts & Stock Market Crash Statistics for 2022

 - The stock market crash of 1929 began when the market opened 11% lower than the previous day’s close.

 - 25% was the unemployment rate during the Great Depression.